More about: Lisbon in 1 Day: everything you need to know

 Start the day with the best views: The Portas do Sol viewpoint in Alfama

-Another way to know the basics of Lisbon is with a guided tour, some of them offer you the best things to see and do in the city center.
+Another way to know the basics of Lisbon is by taking a guided tour, some of them offer you the best things to see and do in the city center.
 Just keep in mind the times and check beforehand the route of each one so you don't miss anything.

 Both the Portas do Sol and Santa Lucia viewpoints are located in Alfama, a neighborhood that grows in the east of Lisbon on the slopes of the hill below the Castle of St. George, and strolling through its streets is a must in the Portuguese capital.
 If you do not want to miss any detail, you have the option to book a guided tour of the Alfama neighborhood.

 Delight yourself with the architecture and admire some of its monuments such as the Castle of St. George or the National Pantheon.
-Unfortunately, having only 24 hours, we won't stop to visit inside these two places and many others.
+Unfortunately, as you only have 24 hours, you won't be able to stop to visit inside these two places and many others.
 But the outside views and the walk are attractive enough to enjoy the area.

 Admire the Lisbon Cathedral